 “Like your Social Security number, these items contain some vital, personally identifiable information, and losing these will make it all too easy for thieves to steal your identity,” Bruemmer said.

 Unfortunately, more than half of travelers surveyed by Experian said they carry their passports in their wallets.
-If you’re traveling overseas, opt to leave your passport locked in the hotel safe rather than keeping it with you while you’re out on the town and risk getting scammed by clever thieves.
+If you’re traveling overseas, opt to leave your passport locked up in the hotel safe rather than keeping it with you while you’re out on the town and risk getting scammed by clever thieves.

 3. Extra Credit Cards

 A 2015 survey by Experian’s ProtectMyID identity service found that 47 percent of consumers don’t remove unnecessary credit cards from their wallets before traveling.
 Carrying numerous cards doesn’t just put you at risk on vacation, though.
 It’s also a dangerous habit the rest of the year.